There is no guaranteed shortcut for beard growth, especially if your beard is naturally sparse or slow to develop.

 The common side effects occur (according to McNeill corporation) in 1 out of every 10 users on average.

 - Skin dryness – especially with liquid Minoxidil, skin dryness is a very common side effect.
 This is caused most likely by the combination of the alcohol and propylene glycol which act as carrier agents.
 They are necessary for absorption, but also dry out the skin.
-Luckily it’s really easy to combat this with moisturizer or beard oil.
+In many cases, this can be managed with a gentle moisturizer or a beard-friendly skincare routine.

 - Hair and beard shedding – it may sound ass-backward that a hair-loss drug could result in more hairs falling off, but it does commonly happen and it’s not a bad thing at all.
 The reason for the “Minoxidil shedding phase” is simple; as the drug transitions more and more of your hairs into the active anagen growth phase, more and more of the hairs in the telogen resting phase will shed to make room for a new hair fiber growing from the same tunnel.